 Some people go into an Ayahuasca retreat without any special preparation, but it’s strongly advised to prepare body and mind for an Ayahuasca ceremony to avoid risks and adverse effects, and in order to benefit optimally from the Ayahuasca brew.

-It depends on the Ayahuasca ceremony facilitator what preparations are recommended (or even obligatory), but they typically include a physical checkup, psychological preparation, setting clear intentions, following a dietary regime, and certain activities to refrain from before, during, and after the Ayahuasca retreat.
+It depends on the Ayahuasca ceremony facilitator or Shaman what preparations are recommended (or sometimes even obligatory), but they typically include a physical checkup, psychological preparation, setting clear intentions, following a dietary regime, and a variety of activities to refrain from before, during, and (for a while) after the Ayahuasca retreat.

 On a psychological and emotional level it’s good to first learn all you can about the Ayahuasca brew itself, and reflect deeply on your reasons for wanting to take Ayahuasca.
 Gaining more awareness and clarity about yourself, what you want to learn, your current issues, and your motives, will help you to benefit more profoundly from the Ayahuasca experience.